comtechnet/companyrolodex/README.md

 # Clone repo and test/run:

-  From VSCode or your IDE to dev/test
+  Clone to VSCode or your IDE to dev/test

   Deploy to a vm or container instance